Review: Taste-test the best of the region on a Yarra Valley wine, beer, cider and chocolate tour from Melbourne

 We’re greeted at the door by Robin, Bev and their dog Otis.
 We try a selection of amazing wines, accompanied by a platter of local cheeses.
 The grounds offer lots of shady spots to chill, and before long many of us are planted in the bean bags that are scattered around the garden.

-With seven stops, this Yarra Valley wine, beer, cider and chocolate tour from Melbourne is fabulous value.
+With several stops, this Yarra Valley wine, beer, cider and chocolate tour from Melbourne is fabulous value.
 While it’s a packed day, you’ll have plenty of time to enjoy every aspect of it.

 Chris Bright is a freelance writer based in Melbourne with a passion for travel, food, music and film.
 He’s travelled to South-East Asia, India, Japan, parts of Europe and much of North America.
 Chris is willing to try anything once, whether it’s leaping from great heights or eating things that don’t look the least bit appetising.
 When it comes to travel, he loves nothing more than meeting new people and sharing a laugh over their local drink of choice.